Josephood7/LLM/README.md

   Fine-tune LLaMA3 using PEFT(a Python library by HuggingFace for efficient fine-tuning)
 ### Result:
 * **Before fine-tuning:**
   The outcome might always be "Claim".
 Only a few "Premise".
-The accuracy is 47% correct for 50% probability in this 2-answer problem.
+The accuracy is 47% correct for a 2-answer problem has a 50% probability.
 * **After fine-tuning:**
   The outcome has both "Claim" and "Premise".
 The accuracy is raised to 76% correct.